sophiewind/scafari/README.md

 # Input

-`.h5` files are accepted as input.
+- `.h5` files are accepted as input.
 After upload it is evaluated if all important information is inlcuded in the `.h5` file.
+- a test dataset is available in this repo in the `testdata` directory

 # Features